Cifas Marker Removal Solicitor

 How do I know if I’ve got a Cifas marker?

-It’s not uncommon for people to be unaware they have a Cifas marker until their application for some form of credit is rejected or their bank accounts are closed at short notice without explanation.
+It’s fairly common for people to be unaware they have a Cifas marker until their application for some form of credit is rejected or their bank accounts are closed unexpectedly.
 If you have been a victim of fraud (and have a Victim of Impersonation or Protective Registration marker), you will be able to find a record of it on your credit report.
 For other types of markers, the only way to find out about them is to make a Data Subject Access Request to Cifas.
 The financial institution that placed the marker on you has no legal obligation to let you know you have the marker or why.

 -

-Having a Cifas marker can have several negative effects on you, for example:
+Having a Cifas marker can impact you in several ways, for example:

-- You will likely struggle to get credit, including credit cards, loans, and mortgages
+- You may struggle to get credit, such as credit cards, loans, and mortgages

-- Financial institutions such as banks may decide to close your accounts if they are concerned about your financial activity
+- Financial institutions like banks may decide to close your accounts if they are concerned about your financial activity

 - Your application for student loans through the Student Loans Company may be affected

-- It could negatively impact your career or future career options, particularly if you work within the financial sector
+- It could negatively impact your career or future career options, particularly in the financial services sector

-- If the director of a company has a marker loaded against them, the company may be refused credit
+- If you’re the director of a company and have a marker, the company may be refused credit

 However, this list is not exhaustive.
 Our expert Cifas marker removal solicitors will be able to give you tailored advice for your specific situation.